Himanshi-098/Company-Research-Document-_-n8n-and-BrightData-Challenge/README.md

 - Check website health (robots, status, HTML fetch).
 - If **scrapable**: enrich with Apollo (revenue, headcount, industry, founded, keywords).
 - Scrape homepage via Bright Data; then AI agent auto-categorize links (About / Products & Services / Financials).
-- AI picks the **best** link per category and scrape & summarize each.
+- AI picks the **best** link per category; BrightData scrape & AI summarize each.
 - If **not scrapable**: try the email domain.
 If still blocked: create a Disqualified doc + Slack note with reason and stop.

 3. **Part 2 (Automation 2) — News, Financials, LinkedIn** *(only for qualified leads)*
 - Find **recent news** & **financial sources** via Bright Data Google search.
-AI agent selects the most relevant → scrape & summarize.
+AI agent selects the most relevant and BrightData scrape, followed by AI summarization.
 - Find **person’s LinkedIn**; if found, run Bright Data batch extraction and summarizes the exec bio.

 **Back to Main Automation (Part 3)** - Finally the AI agent composes a polished **Google Doc** and a **Slack update** content and automation updates the document in Google Drive link and updates the Slack message (Qualified/Disqualified + flags + doc link).